VaultTree/vault-tree/docs/markdown/5-vaults.md

 Here are some items to keep in mind:

 * Vaults are either **Empty** or **Closed**, this corresponds to either a **Blank Value** or a **Ciphertext Value**
 * If we want everyone to have access to the contents we simply lock the closed vault with a public value.
-See the _DSL Keyword_
+For a description on how to do this in practice see the _DSL Keyword_

 ```
 UNLOCKED
 ```

-for description on how to do this in practice.